 You might want to consider this one if your server is drastically slowing down.
 You could have one section per page in the course layout, instead of all sections in one single page.
 Let your server take it easy and this also could work to bring down the page generation time.

-In case you need another reminder: Less is more!
+What’s true for your server is also true for your students’ minds: Less is more!
 Course pages with all the blocks displayed will take more load time as well as more RAM.
 We would advise you to only retain the required blocks on your course pages.

 Avoid irrelevant blocks to prevent futile overcrowding of blocks.
 This does nothing except for putting an extra burden on the server.
 Therefore, it is best to only add those blocks that support your courses and teaching.

 Having limited yet relevant blocks for learning is more likely to keep confusion for students at bay.
 A nice way to increase engagement, isn’t it?
 Too many irrelevant blocks can cause too much confusion.
 Eventually, clear beats clever.
 Instead of displaying all the blocks, displaying only the absolutely beneficial ones is recommended as it would provide more clarity.

 Bonus: Consider cutting down on the number of resources, and activities